quicbit-js/qb-standard/variable-glossary.md

 function signatures.
 Using the glossary certainly isn't mandatory, it's just a tool to consolidate terms across a large number of module functions.

-Classically trained OO programmers might suggest replacing the glossary with objects that capture the glossary of terms in methods.
-But doing that would add a layer of obscurity and creates a burden on readers to learn and understand non-trivial and non-standard types.
+Classically trained OO programmers sometimes suggest replacing the glossary with objects that capture the glossary of terms in methods.
+But doing this adds a layer of obscurity and creates a burden on readers to learn non-trivial and non-standard types.
 Arrays, strings and plain objects are transparent and well-understood and so preferred when they can do the job.